 You can divide your customers however you'd like, but here are the key customer segmentation criteria widely used across various companies:

-- Geographic: country/city, urban/rural etc.
+- Geographic: country/region, urban/rural

-- Psychographic: lifestyle, interests, hobbies, opinions, influencers.
+- Psychographic: lifestyle, interests, hobbies, opinions, influencers

-- Behavioral: buyer journey stage, brand loyalty traits, price sensitivity, purchasing style, usage rate.
+- Behavioral: buyer journey stage, brand loyalty traits, price sensitivity, purchasing style, usage rate

-- Media: social media/TV/newspapers/search engine preferences.
+- Media: social media, Television, newspapers, or search engine preferences

-- Benefit: customer service, quality, and other specific expectations.
+- Benefit: customer service, quality, and other specific expectations

 Using Hooley’s Segment Attractiveness and Resource Strength framework, you can assess the appeal of each market segment before setting your priorities to address budget, employee resources, product, or other limiting factors.